-After balancing the incisors I move onto the molars (cheek teeth), checking for quality of tooth surface, inclination, restrictions and sharp enamel points possibly causing discomfort, with the aim to realign and optimise the bite plain for maximum proprioceptive and neural feedback via the TMJ to the motor and sensory department of the brain (cerebellum).
+After balancing the incisors I move onto the molars (cheek teeth), checking for quality of occlusal surface, inclination, restrictions and sharp enamel points possibly causing discomfort.
+The aim is to realign and optimise the bite plain and surface-to-surface contact for maximum proprioceptive and neural feedback via the TMJ to the motor and sensory department of the brain (cerebellum).

 By putting the Natural Balance DentistryTM objectives into practice, you help your horse maintain natural dental balance, enhancing overall movement and performance and reducing tensions retained in the body.